Finding housing on your own

 Youth hostels and affordable hotels

-If you have not managed to secure student housing by the time you arrive in Amsterdam or if you arrive before the start of your rental contract, you will need to find temporary accommodation for those first nights in the city.
+If you arrive before the start of your rental contract, you will need to find temporary accommodation for those first nights in the city.

 Arriving in Amsterdam